 By creating clean, fresh air inside your home, you’ll notice an overall improvement in your health.
-You’ll be able to breathe easier, get around better and not have as many sudden asthma attacks.
+You’ll be able to breathe easier, get around better, and not have as many sudden asthma attacks.

 However, you do need to get a specific type of air purifier if you want it to work properly.
 Buying the wrong type can actually make your asthma worse.

-What we mean by this is that there are two major types of air purifiers on the market:
+There are two major types of air purifiers on the market:

 - HEPA air purifiers

-These products work by sending out ions into the air to neutralize airborne particles, however studies have shown that these ions can make your asthma worse and/or induce asthma attacks.
+These products work by sending out negatively charged ions into the air to neutralize airborne particles, however, studies have shown that these ions can make your asthma worse and may induce asthma attacks.

-What you want to look for instead is an air purifier that uses a HEPA filter.
+What you WANT for asthma is an air purifier that uses a HEPA filter.

-HEPA air filters come in a variety of sizes and you need to make sure that you get an air purifier that’s capable of cleaning the room (or several connected rooms) that you want to use it in.
+True HEPA air filters come in a variety of sizes and you need to make sure that you get an air purifier that’s capable of cleaning the room (or several connected rooms) that you want to use it in.

-On the other hand, an air purifier rated to clean a space up to 400 square feet will work in any room up to this size, be it 100, 200 or 300 square feet.
-It’s always best to choose a more powerful machine, than one that’s inefficient for the space you want to use it in.
+On the other hand, an air purifier rated to clean a space up to 400 square feet will work great for any room up to this size.
+This includes 100-400 square feet.

-The Two Best Asthma Air Purifiers
+The Two Best Air Purifiers for Asthma